Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 - Store Layout Optimization: Use customer flow and heat maps to identify congestion or under-used areas.
 Move popular items to draw traffic to quieter zones, or place high-margin products in high-visibility areas.

-- Aligning Staffing with Power Hours: Schedule staff based on peak traffic times to ensure excellent service during busy periods and reduce labor costs during lulls, improving both customer experience and efficiency.
+- Aligning Staffing with Power Hours: Schedule staff based on peak traffic times to ensure excellent service during busy periods and reduce labor costs during lulls.

 - Strategic Product Placement: Data on which displays attract attention helps determine where to place new arrivals, promotions, or impulse buys to maximize impact.